AdobeDocs/app-builder/src/pages/getting_started/first_app.md

 You may need to exit the current process and run `aio app run` again.

 #### Proceeding to the Application on localhost
-For users who have accepted the certificate in the past, your should see the following process running in your Teminal instead.
-You can see that your backend actions are being deployed to [Adobe I/O Runtime](/apis/experienceplatform/runtime) (or to the local OpenWhisk instance if the `--local` option has been used.
+For users who have accepted the certificate in the past, you should see the following process running in Teminal instead.
+You can see your backend actions are being deployed to [Adobe I/O Runtime](/apis/experienceplatform/runtime) (or to the local OpenWhisk instance if the `--local` option has been used.

 ```
 $ aio app run